ethanpasta/simple_shell/README.md

 # simple_shell
-A very simple UNIX command interpreter.
+A simple UNIX command interpreter.
 ## Description
-Write a simple UNIX command interpreter.
-For this project we are creating our own simple shell using the C programming language.
-Our shell can read commands inputed into the command as files or standard input and executes them.
-In short, we created a sub-shell that your computer can run inside it's shell.
-A shell within a shell.
+This project was created as part of the third month curriculum at [Holberton School](https://www.holbertonschool.com/), San Francisco.
+In short, we we're required to write a UNIX command interpreter.
+Our shell replicates (to a certain degree) the `sh` shell.

-Due to it's simplicity, our custom-built shell does not 100% replicate the actual shell used on a computer.
-This project is a guide to how our custom shell works and what built-ins and commands it currently contains.
+Due to it's simplicity, our custom-built shell has some of the functionalities of a normal shell, but not all of them.
+Down below we will describe each feature our shell contains.

 ### Compilation
 Our shell can be compiled either this way: